espressomd/espresso/doc/sphinx/system_setup.rst

 :py:meth:`system.thermostat.turn_off() <espressomd.thermostat.Thermostat.turn_off>`.
 Not all combinations of thermostats are allowed, though (see :py:func:`espressomd.thermostat.AssertThermostatType` for details).
+Some integrators only work with a specific thermostat and throw an error otherwise.
 Note that there is only one temperature for all thermostats, although for some thermostats like the Langevin thermostat, particles can be assigned individual temperatures.